-- Monitoring is effective for physical extensions only; only physical extensions can have monitoring rights, and only physical extensions can be monitored.
-If you place a virtual extension in a Monitor List, that extension will not show in the client user's Change Monitor window. - If you add an extension (1001, for example) that belongs to Workgroup A to the Monitor List for a member of Workgroup B, the Workgroup B member will only be able to pick up personal calls to 1001, not workgroup calls. - In AltiSupervisor, the user can monitor only the workgroup(s) he or she logs in to, regardless of the monitoring rights assigned to his or her extension in AltiAdmin.
+- Monitoring is effective for physical and virtual extensions; physical and virtual extensions have monitoring rights, and can be monitored.
+If you place a physical or virtual extension in a Monitor List, that extension will show in the client user's Change Monitor window. - If you add an extension (1001, for example) that belongs to Workgroup A to the Monitor List for a member of Workgroup B, the Workgroup B member will only be able to pick up personal calls to 1001, not workgroup calls. - In AltiSupervisor, the user can monitor only the workgroup(s) he or she logs in to, regardless of the monitoring rights assigned to his or her extension in AltiAdmin.